MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepPartitionDisk.md

 ### -PartitionSetting

 Specify an array of partition setting objects.
+To get this object, use the [New-CMTSPartitionSetting](New-CMTSPartitionSetting.md) cmdlet.

 ```yaml
 Type: IResultObject[]